fikrysaputra/fikrysaputra/README.md

 # Fikry Saputra

-Web developer focused on building efficient and scalable applications, with experience in data analysis.
+Web developer focused on building efficient and scalable applications, with an interest in data science using Python.

 ---

 ## About Me

-- Backend-focused developer using Laravel and PHP
+- Backend-focused developer with experience in Laravel and PHP
-- Experienced in building web-based systems and dashboards
+- Build web applications, dashboards, and internal systems
-- Interested in data processing and analysis
+- Working with data processing and basic analysis using Python
 - Focused on clean code, performance, and maintainability
+- Continuously improving skills in both web development and data science

 ---